It’s easy to understand why content marketing has become so popular.

 What Is the Buyer’s Journey?

-The buyer’s journey is a framework that follows the customer experience as they identify a need or problem, research possible solutions, make their decision and engage with your brand.
+The buyer’s journey is a framework that follows the customer experience as they identify a need or problem, research possible solutions, make their decision, and engage with your brand.
 Although the precise terms you use may differ, the buyer’s journey typically looks something like this:

 You may notice that this framework is closely related to the traditional marketing funnel.
 But, instead of focusing on what your company needs to do to make a sale, it looks at what the customer needs throughout their experience.

 The buyer’s journey is sometimes portrayed as just the first three steps.
 But while the marketer’s job technically ends with the purchase, the customer’s experience does not.
 So I find it much more useful to take a holistic view of this journey.
-This will help you look for ways to keep your message consistent, improve the entire customer experience and keep them engaged with your brand.
+That will help you look for ways to keep your message consistent, improve the entire customer experience and keep them engaged with your brand.

 The Buyer’s Journey in Action